jhelmke45/CircuitPython/README.md

 ### Reflection

 This assignment was made easier by the fact that we did some very similar wiring last year, but was still pretty annoying.
 There are a lot of little things that can go wrong, and I'm still not totally comfortable with the motor hardware and all of the little components that go with it.
-Thankfully, the code was relatively simple and easy to understand, utilizing a basic ```simpleio.map_range``` function and the easy-to-use ```motor.value```.
+Thankfully, the code was relatively simple and easy to understand, utilizing a basic ```pythonsimpleio.map_range``` function and the easy-to-use ```pythonmotor.value```.